-This certificate is valid from 01/07/2022 to 30/06/2023 and remains valid as long as FORS requirements continue to be maintained.
+This certificate is valid from 01/07/2024 to 30/06/2025 and remains valid as long as FORS requirements continue to be maintained.

-A handwritten signature in black ink that reads 'Ian Henderson'.
+A handwritten signature in black ink, appearing to read 'Geraint Davies'.

-Ian Henderson on behalf of the Fleet Operator Recognition Scheme
+Geraint Davies on behalf of the Fleet Operator Recognition Scheme